APM: New Relic vs Dynatrace Comparison

 Deployment Models

+New Relic, by contrast, offers cloud deployment only.
 On the face of it, the cloud is the way forward and represents the future.
-The pay-per-use model is preferred to upfront capital expenditure and the cloud deployment model has come to be the dominant deployment method for packaged applications.
+The pay-per-use model is preferred over upfront capital expenditure, and the cloud deployment model has become the dominant deployment method for packaged applications.

 However, there is one area in which the cloud model becomes a constraint.
-During performance monitoring, developers need the raw details of requests (request parameters, SQL bind values, etc).
+During performance monitoring, developers need the raw details of requests (request parameters, SQL bind values, etc.).
 The problem is that raw data might contain sensitive information like PII (Personally identifiable information) and PHI (Protected Health Information).
 From a data security perspective, exposing this sensitive data on the cloud is usually not allowed.
-With on-premise deployments, exposing such data is allowed provided adequate access controls are put in place.
+With on-premise deployments, exposing such data is allowed, provided adequate access controls are put in place.

 Detailed Transaction View

 To summarize: Dynatrace allows data capture and traceability at the individual request level while New Relic provides an aggregated view.
-This essentially means that New Relic is designed for ITOps performance monitoring while Dynatrace also supports application functional testing in the development organization.
+This essentially means that New Relic is designed for ITOps performance monitoring, while Dynatrace also supports application functional testing in the development organization.

 Plug-ins